 High blood pressure raises your chances of having both heart attack and stroke.
-It’s important to know your numbers.
-If you have high blood pressure you’ll want to bring those numbers down.
+It’s important to know your numbers, because if you have high blood pressure you’ll want to bring those numbers down.
 Talk to your doctor about the best ways for you to lower your blood pressure.
 Here are some things they may suggest.

 Keeping tabs on the scale will help your blood pressure take care of itself.
 Check your readings regularly at home, and try to stay in your target range.